Truc4p/derma-mind/backend/knowledge-sources/extracted-content/skin-care-beyond-the-basics-4th_figures.md

 The Immune System 45

-Igs fl oat through the bloodstream and help protect against invasion by organisms they recognize.
+Igs float through the bloodstream and help protect against invasion by organisms they recognize.

 Let’s put all this information in perspective.
 Think of the body as a community.
-The immune system is the fi re department (Figure 3-1).
-The macrophage is the fi re patrol unit, constantly looking for fi res (foreign organisms).
-If it spots a fi re, it holds it and checks it out, making sure it is not a false alarm.
-Once the macrophage has established that the organism is real, it signals the T-helper cells, who rush to the fi re station to alert the T-killer cells, who are waiting to “slide down the pole.”
+The immune system is the fire department (Figure 3-1).
+The macrophage is the fire patrol unit, constantly looking for fires (foreign organisms).
+If it spots a fire, it holds it and checks it out, making sure it is not a false alarm.
+Once the macrophage has established that the organism is real, it signals the T-helper cells, who rush to the fire station to alert the T-killer cells, who are waiting to “slide down the pole.”
 The T-killer cells rush to the scene, fi ercely battling the “blaze” of foreign organisms, killing all the organisms.
 Watching the battle is the T-suppressor cell—who is sort of a lookout.
-When the fi re is out, the T-suppressor cells blow the whistle to let the T-killer cells know that the fi re is under control.
+When the fire is out, the T-suppressor cells blow the whistle to let the T-killer cells know that the fire is under control.
 The T-helper cells have also alerted the B cells in the lymph nodes.
-The B cells start producing fi reproofi ng materials (antibodies, Igs).
-The Igs serve as safety offi cers to make sure that this type of fi re never starts again.
+The B cells start producing fireproofi ng materials (antibodies, Igs).
+The Igs serve as safety offi cers to make sure that this type of fire never starts again.

 1. The macrophage spots a “fire” and signals the T-helper cells.